Many people wonder what art movement Vincent Van Gogh was part of. They want to know if Vincent Van Gogh was considered an Abstract artist.

 Abstract art is about the separation of something from something else.
 Here are a few things that Abstract Art will usually include:

-- Moral Dimension – Some abstract art will include a moral dimension in the art—things like order, purity, simplicity, and spirituality.
-An example of this would be the art by the Swedish artist Hilma af Klint which had a lot of spiritual element in her art.
+Some abstract art will include a moral dimension in the art—things like order, purity, simplicity, and spirituality.
+An example of this would be the art by the Swedish artist Hilma af Klint, which had a lot of spiritual elements in her art.

-Abstract art is an art form that is very different than the type of art that Vincent Van Gogh created.
-Vincent Van Gogh’s art was built upon the Impressionism movement; his art is considered Post-Impressionist.
+Abstract art is a very different art form than the type of art that Vincent Van Gogh created.
+Vincent Van Gogh’s art was built upon the Impressionism movement, considered Post-Impressionist.

 Vincent Van Gogh Was An Post – Impressionist Artist